-Voice activated devices are becoming dominant in the market and usage trend is growing quickly; these devices range from smart displays, smart speakers, mobile phones, tablets to cars, wearables and even microwaves.
+Voice applications or voice activated devices are becoming dominant in the market and usage trend is growing quickly; these devices range from smart displays, smart speakers, mobile phones, tablets to cars, wearables and even microwaves.

 A Voice Application is any software component that makes spoken human interaction with computers possible, using speech recognition to understand spoken commands and answer questions.
 A voice activated device is a device controlled with a voice user interface.